-Now that it’s November, I know a lot of you ladies are thinking about looking into Minneapolis family photography for photoshoots and Christmas cards.
+Now that it’s November, I know a lot of you ladies are thinking about photoshoots and Christmas cards.
 I always used to think I wouldn’t be that type of parent but now I have my two little angels, I just had to show them off with a professional photoshoot!
 It’s the most adorable way of capturing your family and you can look back at the photos in years to come.
 I’m so excited to bring you my first photoshoot giveaway opportunity with Bleudog Fotography today, someone I’ve been working with for years.

 Shawna and I have teamed up to offer my SoCal readers an opportunity to win a FREE Christmas mini session anywhere in Orange County or San Diego County.
 A mini session is 45 minutes, and you get all the images plus 4 edited photos (worth $450) – plenty of images to get this year’s Christmas card done and even outfit the house with some new prints!